Word list

 either

-Usage note 2: We recommend using either only for a choice between two things, not for a choice among multiple things; however, this is a weak recommendation rather than a firm rule.
-Writing either A or B or C will annoy and distract some readers, but if it's the best phrasing for your situation, then use it.
+In general, use either only for a choice between two things, not for a choice among multiple things.
+Writing either A or B or C will distract some readers, but if it's the best phrasing for your situation, then use it.

 element